 Cleaning Product Ingredient Safety Initiative

-Complete human and environmental safety data will be publicly available for every chemical ingredient used in every formulated consumer cleaning product manufactured by ACI members.
-This information will include sufficient hazard data and exposure information, consistent with the use of the ingredient, to perform a screening-level risk assessment demonstrating the safe use of the ingredient.
+Complete human and environmental safety data will be made publicly available for every chemical ingredient used in every formulated consumer cleaning product manufactured by ACI members.
+This information will include sufficient hazard data and exposure information, consistent with the use of the ingredient, to perform a screening-level risk assessment demonstrating the safe use of each ingredient.